Zach Johnson holds early lead at Travelers Championship

 CROMWELL, Conn.
-(AP) - Zack Johnson has shot a first-round 63 to take an early lead at the Travelers Championship in Connecticut.
+(AP) - Zach Johnson has shot a first-round 63 to take an early lead at the Travelers Championship in Connecticut.

 The former Masters and British Open champion birdied six straight holes on the back nine and finished 7 under par, one shot ahead of American Peter Malnati.

-Note: This story has been corrected to fix the spelling of Zach, not Zack.